bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-01-07-UPenn_Business_Microecon_2026_01_07.md

 How do we reach the market equilibrium?

-Consider the "Invisible Hand" by Adam Smith.
+Consider the "Invisible Hand" proposed by Adam Smith.

 If the price is greater that equilibrium price, ${ Q _S > Q _D . }$ Hence we have excess supply.
 Hence the sellers will start to lower the price.
 The price gets attracted downwards.